yuvalmGS/gigaspaces-wiki-jekyll/xap97net/service-grid.markdown

 The Service Grid can be started in two fashions:
 1. **Console Application** - using `<GSHOME>\bin\gs-agent.exe`
-2. **Windows Service** - using the [GigaSpaces Windows Services Manager|Service Grid Components as Windows Services] tool bundled with XAP.NET.
+2. **Windows Service** - using the depanlinkGigaSpaces Windows Services Managertengahlink./service-grid-components-as-windows-services.htmlbelakanglink tool bundled with XAP.NET.

 Usually the console application is used by developers whereas the Windows service is used in production environments.

-The preferable (and easiest) way to start a Service Grid is the [Grid Service Agent (GSA)|Service Grid#gsa].
+The preferable (and easiest) way to start a Service Grid is the depanlinkGrid Service Agent (GSA)tengahlink./service-grid.html#gsabelakanglink.
 However, each of the components can be started manually.

 The following table summarized how to start each component:
 || Component || Linux (XAP) || Windows (XAP) || Windows (XAP.NET) ||